See these classic Broadway shows that have stood the test of time

 Classic plays on Broadway

 There's a reason these plays are favorites of theatre students and A-list actors alike.
-No classic plays from celebrated writers are on Broadway right now, but there are always new ones coming up.
+Here are the classic plays from celebrated writers coming up on Broadway.

 Classic long-runners on Broadway